rumpkernel/rumprun/doc/config.md

 Each element of `rc` describes a single program, **in the order in which they are baked into the unikernel image**.

+If the `rc` key is not specified in the configuration, only the first multibaked program in the unikernel will be invoked.

 * _bin_: The name of the program.
 Passed to the program as `argv[0]`.
 * _args[]_: Arguments for the program.
 Passed to the program as `argv[1..N]`.